Ayush1M/Dice-Game/README.md

  * [What I Learned](#what-i-learned)

 # Overview of the Project
-This is a dice game which focuses on the concepts of Javascript.
+This is a 1v1 dice game in which the player with highest score wins.
+This project focuses on the concepts of vanilla Javascript and HTML and CSS for styling.

 ### Goal of the Project
 * To add two player functionality.